 Report, published February 1999, of the inquiry chaired by Sir William MacPherson of Cluny into matters arising from the death of Stephen Lawrence on 22 April 1993.
 Its chief aim was “to identify the lessons to be learned for the investigation and prosecution of racially motivated crimes”.

-Alphabetically arranged links are here provided to archived web sites of about 50 major public inquiries, inquests, Royal Commissions, reviews and investigations of the past ten to fifteen years, including several which are still ongoing.
+Alphabetically arranged links are provided here to archived web sites of about 50 major public inquiries, inquests, Royal Commissions, reviews and investigations conducted during the ten to fifteen years up to June 2017.

 The Undercover Policing Inquiry is an independent public inquiry into the conduct of undercover policing in England and Wales since 1968.
-It was established by the Home Secretary on 12 March 2015 and is chaired by Lord Justice Pitchford.
+It was established by the Home Secretary on 12 March 2015, chaired initially by Sir Christopher Pitchford and since 25 July 2017 by Sir John Mitting.
 Content on its official site includes contact details, terms of reference, FAQs, transcripts of hearings, updates, directions, rulings and orders.

 This was an independent inquiry set up to investigate the circumstances leading to the death of Victoria Climbié, aged 8, while in the care of her aunt and her aunt’s lover.
 The final report by Lord Laming, published January 2003, is available here on the GOV.UK site.